 Leaving Chimney Rock

-I kept the visit short before retracing my steps.
-But instead of four rappels, I made three when I accidentally went past the first anchor.
-But glad that the 60m rope reached the small platform above the ledge to downclimb the rest.
+I kept my summit stay brief before beginning my descent.
+I made three rappels instead of four while accidentally passing the first anchor.
+But I was soon relieved that the 60m rope reached a small platform above the ledge, allowing me to downclimb the rest.

-Returning to the glacier from the loose rock gully went surprisingly well.
-I thought I would struggle to prop myself up onto the snow.
-But I did need to face in until the incline eased; thank you, my beloved ice ax and tool!
+Returning to the glacier from the loose rock gully by the steep snow ramp went surprisingly smoothly.
+Earlier, I had anticipated difficulty getting back onto the snow.
+But I managed it by facing inward until the incline lessened, thanks to my trusty ice ax and tool.

 See more trip photos here.